 The Library Catalog is used to search for books, journals, and articles.
 You may conduct a search by using the pull-down menu, or using the tabs to limit your search to a particular material type.

-Below are basic explanations for the following types of searches: Title, Author, Subject, Call No., ISBN/ISSN, and Keyword.
+Below are basic explanations for the following types of searches: Title, Author, Subject and Keyword.

-For title searches, type in the first word of the title (excluding "a," "an," or "the") and as many subsequent words as you like (in the exact order that they appear in the title).
-For example:
+For title searches, type in the first word of the title (excluding "a," "an," or "the") and as many subsequent words as you like.

 Type the person's name, last name first.
 You may also type the name of an organization or governmental body.
 For example: